Nucleosynthesis of elements in gamma ray bursts engines

 \subsection{Chemical potential of neutrinos}

-In the neutrino transparent regime, the neutrinos are not thermalized and the chemical potential of neutrinos is negligible (see e.g. Beloborodov 2003).
-In the neutrino opaque regime, when neutrinos are totally trapped, the chemical equilibrium condition yields: $\mu_{\rm e} + \mu_{\rm p} = \mu_{\rm n} + \mu_{\nu}$.
-The chemical potential of neutrinos depends on how much neutrinos and anti-neutrinos are trapped, and assuming that the number densities of the trapped neutrinos and anti-neutrinos are the same, $\mu_{\nu}=0$.
+In the neutrino transparent regime, the neutrinos are not thermalized, and the chemical potential of neutrinos is negligible (see, e.g., Beloborodov 2003).
+In the neutrino opaque regime when neutrinos are totally trapped, the chemical equilibrium condition yields $\mu_{\rm e} + \mu_{\rm p} = \mu_{\rm n} + \mu_{\nu}$.
+The chemical potential of neutrinos depends on how many neutrinos and anti-neutrinos are trapped, assuming that the number densities of the trapped neutrinos and anti-neutrinos are the same, where $\mu_{\nu}=0$.

 For the intermediate regime of partially trapped neutrinos, the Boltzmann equation should be solved.
-To simplify this problem, we use here the "gray body" model with a blocking factor $b=\sum_{i=e,\mu,\tau} b_i$. \citep{2003PhRvD..68f3001S,2007ApJ...664.1011J}.
-The neutrino distribution function is then:
+To simplify this problem, we use the "gray body" model with a blocking factor $b=\sum_{i=e,\mu,\tau} b_i$. \citep{2003PhRvD..68f3001S,2007ApJ...664.1011J}.
+The neutrino distribution function is then

 When neutrinos are completely trapped, the blocking factor is $b_{i}=1$.